Tommy Hinnershitz: Retirement and life after racing

 Hinnershitz retired from racing in 1960 three hours after witnessing his friend Johnny Thomson die at a Allentown Fairgrounds race in Pennsylvania.
 "I had been thinking about retiring for several weeks," Hinnershitz was quoted.
 "But I won't say what happened to John didn't help me make it definite.
 I quit for two reasons.
 One, I didn't approve of some of the new drivers and their driving philosophies.
 Two, my hands were gone.
 I simply couldn't grip the wheel well enough."
 He held 39 track records at his retirement.
 A. J. Foyt was quoted in his biography A.J.: "Of all the drivers on dirt Tommy Hinnershitz stands out in my mind as the best.
 Man, he had that sprint car up on two wheels, one wheel up on its side, whatever it took.
 And he almost never turned it over."

 Hinnershitz continued to work in the racing field for several more years as an Indy car mechanic.
 He died on August 1, 1999.

 Nicknames

-He was nicknamed "The Flying Dutchman", "The Flying Farmer", and "Oley Dirt Farmer".
+Hinnershitz was nicknamed "The Flying Dutchman", "The Flying Farmer", and the "Oley Dirt Farmer".